 It’s true that vitamin C has an important function in the body, but it’s controversial whether taking additional vitamin C — orally or by injection — offers any advantage for people who consume adequate vitamin C in their diet.

 The research is inconclusive regarding whether vitamin C reduces the chance of developing cancer, prevents heart disease, prevents eye disease such as macular degeneration, or prevents the common cold.

 Vitamin C injection is sometimes used for weight loss.
-Some research suggests that people who don’t have adequate vitamin C intake aren’t able to burn fat very well.
+Some suggests that people who don’t have adequate vitamin C intake aren’t able to burn fat very well.